Now streaming on:

 Still, for better or worse (or neither), the result is the most inscrutable cinematic fetish object since Gus van Sant's 1998 not-quite-shot-for-shot color remake of "Psycho," which, like a few other Van Sant films, were as much thought experiments aimed at cinephiles as they were freestanding works of popular art.
 Where "Psycho" appeared to revolve around the unspoken question "Would audiences react in more or less the same way as they did in 1960 if we remade Alfred Hitchcock's classic thriller in color with contemporary actors while executing his directorial playbook like a symphony conductor working from sheet music?", Ozon's movie seems (to this viewer, anyway) to pivot on a different but equally out-there question: "What would happen if you reimagined a classic film that Fassbinder made partly to express his feelings about recent events in his own life, and changed superficial details so that we often felt as if we were watching a nonexistent docudrama about Fassbinder's life that Fassbinder never made?"

-The actors are admirably committed—particularly Gharbia, who never telegraphs many hidden layers that Amir will ultimately reveal to us; and Ménochet, who captures a bit of Fassbinder's burly gossamer energy without trying to do an impersonation.
-He's an altogether more compelling Fassbinder-as-dramatic-construct than Oliver Masucci in Oskar Röhler's "Enfant Terrible" (which, curiously, also indulged armchair psychoanalysis of Fassbinder without taking the literal-minded, "Bohemian Rhapsody" and-then-he-did-this approach).
+The actors are admirably committed—particularly Gharbia, who never telegraphs many hidden layers that Amir will ultimately reveal to us; and Ménochet, who captures Fassbinder's burly gossamer energy without trying to do an impersonation.
+He's an altogether more compelling Fassbinder-as-dramatic-construct than Oliver Masucci in Oskar Röhler's "Enfant Terrible" (which, like this film, also indulged armchair psychoanalysis of Fassbinder without taking the literal-minded "Bohemian Rhapsody"-style and-then-he-did-this approach).